 “In like manner, Sodom and Gomorrah and the cities around them, who indulged in sexual immorality and pursued strange flesh, are on display as an example of those who sustain the punishment of eternal fire.”
 Jude 1:7; Genesis 19:24

 “O YHVH, You have brought up my soul from Sheol; You have kept me alive, that I would not go down to the Pit.”
 Psalm 30:3

-“And the angels who did not stay within their own domain, but abandoned their proper dwelling, He keeps under darkness, in eternal, (from aei #104) chains for judgment on that great day.”
+“And the angels who did not stay within their own domain, but abandoned their proper dwelling, He keeps under Darkness, in eternal, (from aei #104) chains for judgment on that great day.”
 Jude 1:6.

 “He seized the dragon, the ancient serpent, who is the devil and satan, and bound him for a thousand years.”
 Revelation 20:2

-Translators have taken the liberty of adding their mythical bias to God’s spiritual metaphors.
+Translators have taken the liberty of adding their mythological bias to our Creator’s spiritual metaphors.
 Words like demon, dragon and devil do not exist in the original Hebrew.

-The Outer Darkness
+The Outer Darkness and Furnace of Fire

-Yehoshua uses the phrase, Outer Darkness, in His parables describing those outside of God’s Kingdom, where there will be weeping and gnashing of teeth, Matthew 8:12; Matthew 22:13; Matthew 25:30; Luke 13:28; Psalm 112:10.
+Yehushua uses the phrase, Outer Darkness, in His parables describing those outside of God’s Kingdom, a place where there will be weeping and gnashing of teeth, Matthew 8:12; Matthew 22:13; Matthew 25:30; Luke 13:28; Psalm 112:10.